ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/single-page-website.md

 ## Add your site

 The next step is to import your site into IPFS using the IPFS desktop app you just installed.
 The website we'll be using is incredibly simple.
-The purpose of it is to display random space-related facts.
+The purpose of it is to display random planet-related facts.
 Each time the page is refreshed, a new fact is displayed.
 The website is creatively called _Random Planet Facts_.

 1. Create a file called `index.html` and paste in the following code: